 Here are some points and tips that I am able to help my students find their racking position with for the one bell racking position.

-The first step is to find the racking position without weight and use the following moves and cues to practise.
+The first step is to find the racking position without weight and use the following moves and cues to practice.

 - Stand straight in a neutral position